femtomc/Problox.jl/README.md

 Here's a world generator.
 This defines a function which produces worlds which you can evaluate with `evaluate`.

-If you want to work at a lower-level, there's a set of direct APIs for building programs.
+If you want to work at a lower-level, there's a set of direct APIs through `PyCall` for building programs.

 ```julia
 # This is a simple program in the direct Python interfaces.